PeterCamilleri/mini_readline/README.md

 ```ruby
 require 'mini_readline'
 ```

-<br>By default, the constant Readline is set to the MiniReadline module.
-If this
-is not desired use the following:
+By default, the constant Readline is set to the MiniReadline module.
+If this is not desired use the following:

 ```ruby